 As parents, we all want to be doing the best for our kids.
 Getting started saving and investing for your kids early is one of the best things you can do for them.
 Your kids will certainly be thanking you when they realize the extra opportunities you were able to unlock by investing early.

 For those parents that want to get started investing for your kids, it can be confusing and we want to be with you in providing the right information.
 We're going to explain custodial accounts which is the Loved Investing's account option.

 A custodial account is a type of account that allows a minor to own investments before they are an adult.
 An adult opens the account on the minor's behalf and controls it until they reach the age of majority.
 The age of majority is the age at which the child becomes an adult, 18 or 21 depending on their particular state.

-Loved Investing's custodial account is designed with flexible investment options and a number of tax advantages.
-It gives you the choice to save and invest for any expense in their future, and at the same time choose investments in things you're familiar with - think Apple, Disney and Facebook - Warren Buffett's Berkshire Hathaway or Tech companies.
-There's many options for you and the child to choose from.</p>
+Give yourself the choice to save and invest for any expense in their future, and at the same time choose investments in things you are familiar with - think Apple, Disney, and Facebook - Warren Buffett's Berkshire Hathaway or Big Tech companies.
+There are so many options for you and your child to choose from.

 Now, what if your parents wanted to send money to their grandchildren in the form of stock?
 Well, we’ve made that easy to do by allowing a seamless gifting experience on our platform that allows contacts to send stock to one another.
 Instead of a $20 bill in a card, why not $20 worth of a stock that can both grow in value and simultaneously teach the child the fundamentals of investing?
 Take that leap in setting up your family for a more financially secure future.

 If you are interested in how to open a custodial account, we will gladly help you.
 We want to make it as easy as possible for both you and your family to setup an account and start investing.